ampesce19/freestyle-project/PLANNING.md

 ### User Needs Statement

-As someone who is bored, I need a way to keep myself occupied so I can procrastinate my
+As someone who is bored, I need a way to keep myself occupied so I can procrastinate my current responsibilites and stayed entertained.

 ### As-is Process Description

   1. Looking for something to occupy time on the web.
+  2. Clicking on random articles and websites.

 ### To-be Process Description